 What I love the most is that you add a little bit of this and a little bit of that.
 You don’t have to be exact at all with measuring the ingredients.
 And cutting up the vegetables doesn’t have to be pretty either.

 ‘Quick Fix Soups’ is a great addition to my recipe collection, one I don’t want to miss.
 Thank you, Gerhild, for inspiring us all and saving us time in the kitchen!

-What some Oma's fans are saying about her new book, German Meals at Oma's ...
+What Oma's fans are saying about her paperback book, "German Meals at Oma's" ...

 To those who don’t know Gerhild, she’s the Oma who put German cuisine on the map with her highly popular website, justlikeoma.com.

 Oma dispelled, with great skill, my stereotypical view of beige-y sauce over beige-y sausage with beige-y sauerkraut and beige-y potatoes and finally – beige-y taste.
 I thought all German cuisine was the same – sausage.
 Boy was I wrong.
 Beautifully photographed, Oma’s recipes taste as scrumptious as they look.

 Look out France, Spain and Italy.
 A new major European cuisine is about to give you a run for our palates!